-- Parents must inform school if their child is asthmatic and give details of medication and respiratory conditions; - Children are encouraged to take responsibility for their own reliever inhaler; - School will publish a list of diagnosed students with asthma on the medical board.
-This will be updated regularly and is displayed in an area confidential to members of staff; - Training will be provided to keep staff updated on managing asthma in school; - The school will ensure the school environment is favourable to children with asthma; - Staff will use opportunities to educate other children to understand asthma; - All staff will be informed of procedures for managing student asthma attacks before a first aider arrives; - On educational visits students will be reminded to ensure that they have their inhalers.
+- Parents must inform school if their child is asthmatic and give details of medication and respiratory conditions; - Children are encouraged to take responsibility for their own reliever inhaler age appropriately and based on their abilities.
+For primary age pupils these will be kept in classrooms with a record book and their asthma plan and staff will support the pupils in accessing and correctly taking their inhalers. - School will publish a list of diagnosed students with asthma on the medical board.
+This will be updated regularly and is displayed in an area confidential to members of staff: - Training will be provided to keep staff updated on managing asthma in school; - The school will ensure the school environment is favourable to children with asthma; - Staff will use opportunities to educate other children to understand asthma: - All staff will be informed of procedures for managing student asthma attacks before a first aider arrives: - On educational visits students will be reminded to ensure that they have their inhalers.
 On residential visits inhalers will be checked by a first aider before departure.
+For primary aged pupils these will remain in the care of the adults attending.

-4. Recognising an Asthma Attack
+4. Recognising an Asthma Attack (per NHS guidance)

-During an asthma attack a child may:
+During an asthma attack a child may display: